Dog Urine Killing Your Grass? How to Stop Lawn Damage and Fix Yellow Spots

 2. Train Your Dog to Use a Designated Pee Zone

-You might want to consider creating a pile of gravel as the pee spot or choose an area of the lawn that’s not so visible.
+You might want to consider creating a pile of gravel as the pee spot or choosing an area of the lawn that’s not so visible.
 You could also put a pee post in your yard, like the Lulind Dog Fire Hydrant Garden Statue or the Simple Solution Pee Post that’s infused with pheromones to attract your dog.

 Why it works: Concentrating the urine in one spot keeps the rest of your lawn safe.
 Using gravel or mulch in the pee zone avoids the nitrogen burn altogether.